Catania – The city

 Emilio Greco Museum

-This museum, opened in 1994, contains about 1500 graphic works by the Catania artist: engravings, lithographs and etchings, including the famous “Commiati”.
+This museum, opened in 1994, contains about 1500 graphic works by the artist Emilio Greco: engravings, lithographs and etchings, including the famous “Commiati”.

 Giovanni Verga’s House Museum